Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Difficulty maintaining motivation through challenging periods

-Who Might Benefit from Self-Administered EMDR?
+Who Might Benefit from Self-Guided EMDR Exercises?

 People with Previous EMDR Experience